-Electrical voltages and various operational data (battery voltage, solar voltage, internal logger temperatures) were measured every 10 min in the daytime and every 30 min at nighttime, in order to conserve power.
-To reduce aliasing effects, voltage measurements were repeated and averaged 10 times, with the internal integration time of the data logger set to 50 ms (20 Hz).
 Once per hour, temperatures and voltages across the temperature sensors were measured.
-In order to prolong measurement operations for low-power situations, depending on the battery voltage, these measurement intervals were reduced to 1 h measurements for a battery voltage between 12.3 and 12.5 volts and to 6 h for battery voltages below 12.2 volts.
-Once per day the resistances between horizontally adjacent electrodes, as well as vertical pairs at the beginning of each electrode row (i.e., pairs 1-5, 5-9, 9-13; see Fig. 2), were recorded using a $2.5\,\mu\text{A}$ constant current source for excitation.
-This measurement is referred to as the contact resistance between the two involved electrodes and incorporates the interface resistance between electrodes and soil, as well as the soil resistance itself.
+In order to prolong measurement operations for low-power situations, depending on the battery voltage, these measurement intervals were reduced to 1 hour measurements for a battery voltage between 12.3 and 12.5 volts, and to 6 hours for battery voltages below 12.2 volts.
+Once per day the resistances between horizontally adjacent electrodes, as well as vertical pairs at the beginning of each electrode row

+5 (i.e., pairs 1-5, 5-9, 9-13, see Fig. 2) were recorded using a 2.5 μ A constant current source for excitation.
+This measurement is referred to as the contact resistance between the two involved electrodes, and incorporates the interface resistance between electrodes and soil, as well as the soil resistance itself.

-System time was set to UTC in order to prevent mismatches in time stamps with external data sources, and measurement data was uploaded by email every 6 h.
-Once per day the system updated its internal real-time clock using the network time protocol (NTP) in a scheduled online session.
-The detailed measurement schedule can be found in Table S1 in the Supplement, and the programming for the data logger can be found in listing 1 of the Supplement.
+System time was set to UTC in order to prevent mismatches in time stamps with external data sources, and measurement data was uploaded by email every six hours.
+Once per day the system updated its internal real-time clock using the network

+10 time protocol (NTP) in a scheduled online session.
+The detailed measurement schedule can be found in table S1, and the programming for the data logger can be found in listing S1.